djbristow/RAILS/Microcontrollers/READEME.md

-# RFID Microcontrollers
+# Microcontrollers
 &copy; David Bristow, 2019-2023

 # Version
-* 1.0.1 - 6/14/2023
+* 1.0.0 - 6/12/2023

-This directory contains the RFID microcontrollers designs both software and hardware.
+This directory contains the microcontrollers employed as subsystems with RAILS interfacing with physical sensors and actuators used in a model railroad.

 ## License